Exploring Phonetic Context-Aware Lip-Sync For Talking Face Generation: Method

 \subsubsection{Audio-to-Lip Module}

-In order to correctly synthesize the lip movements from a given speech audio, Audio-to-Lip module $f_{\theta}$ is introduced which translates a given input audio into lip representation by considering the phonetic context.
-To this end, we bring the masked prediction \cite{devlin2018bert} concept into our learning problem to capture the phonetic context from the input audio when synthesizing the lip movements.
-Specifically, the audio input is discretized into a sequence of mel-spectrograms which we denote as audio units $\mathbf A_{T}=\{a_{t}\}_{t=0}^{T}$, where $a_{t}$ is a frame-level mel-spectrogram at $t$-th frame.
+Audio-to-Lip module $f_{\theta}$ translates a given input audio into lip representation by considering the phonetic context.
+Motivated by the great success of masked prediction \cite{devlin2018bert,salazar2019masked,ghazvininejad2019mask,bao2020unilmv2,gulati2020conformer,kim2021lip,hong2022visual} in context modeling, we bring its concept into our learning problem to capture the phonetic context from the input audio when synthesizing the lip movements.
+Specifically, the audio input is processed into a sequence of mel-spectrograms which we denote as audio units $\mathbf A_{T}=\{a_{t}\}_{t=0}^{T}$, where $a_{t}$ is a frame-level mel-spectrogram at $t$-th frame.
 Then, we corrupt the audio units as follows:

 in which $M \subset [0,T]$ denotes the set of indices to be masked for the audio units $\mathbf A_{T}$, and $r$ is a masking function that zero-out the audio unit $a_{t}$ where $t \in M$.
-As shown in Fig.2, we mask out a continuous sequence of $t_m$ audio units with probability $p$, without overlap between each segment.
+As shown in Fig.1, we mask out a continuous sequence of $t_m$ audio units with probability $p$, without overlap between each segment.
 Audio-to-Lip module $f_{\theta}$ translates the corrupted audio units $\Tilde{\mathbf A}_{T}$ into contextualized lip motion units $\Tilde{\mathbf e}_{T}=\{\Tilde{e}_{t}\}_{t=0}^{T}$,

 where the Audio-to-Lip module $f_{\theta}$ is designed with transformer \cite{vaswani2017attention} architectures so the short-term and long-term context can be modeled.
-Then, it is guided to predict the corresponding ground truth lip motion units of the masked timestep $t \in M$ with the following loss function:
+Then, it is guided to predict the corresponding ground truth lip motion units $\mathbf Z^{v}_{T}=\{z^{v}_{t}\}_{t=0}^{T}$ of the masked timestep $t \in M$ with the following loss function:

-where $\mathbf Z^{v}_{T}=\{z^{v}_{t}\}_{t=0}^{T}$ is the target lip motion units extracted from a pretrained visual encoder $E_{v}$ with the objective of audio-visual synchronization \cite{chung2016out}.
-It encodes lip frames $\mathbf V_{T}=\{v_{t}\}_{t=0}^{T}$ in a sliding window of 5 frames, where the designated timestep $t$ is positioned at the center of the window.